-The new Lunch & Learn series will commence on January 17 at SNAD.
-Taking place during the noon hour on the third Wednesday of each month from January to October, this collaboration between San Francisco Embroiderers’ Guild and San Francisco School of Needlework and Design will offer informative and interactive presentations or workshops.
-Each week will have a different speaker or small project presented from our local community.
+The new Lunch & Learn series began on January 17, 2018 at SNAD.
+Taking place during the noon hour, one day every month, this collaboration between San Francisco Embroiderers’ Guild and San Francisco School of Needlework and Design offers informative and interactive presentations and workshops.
+Each session has a different speaker or small project presented from our local community.

-September 18 Join us for a presentation by Carol Ziogas on the Elements of Japanese Sashiko – from rustic to refined – a discussion on the origins of Sashiko and where it is headed in the 21st century.
+September 19 Join us for a presentation by Carol Ziogas on the Elements of Japanese Sashiko – from rustic to refined – a discussion on the origins of Sashiko and where it is headed in the 21st century.
 19th & 20th century pieces from the speakers private collection will be on display.
-Register here.

 October 17 Artist Mary Teetor will give an introductory lecture on Tessellation-Pattern Shadow Stitch (TPSS), which uses the technique of reverse herringbone, also called shadow stitch.
 TPSS is based on the pillow stitch from drawn-fabric embroidery (known also, confusingly, as pulled thread).